 - Once you have paid into your pension you can't normally access your funds until you're 55 (under current rules).

-- You have an of £40,000, which may potentially reduce for high earners.
-If you invest more than this into your pension(s) in any one tax year, the excess will be taxed at your (although this can be offset with any unused allowance from the previous three tax years).
-Subject to the limit, is given on up to 100% of your annual earnings or up to £3,600 if your annual earnings are below this amount.
+- You have an annual allowance (Help?) of £40,000, which may potentially reduce for high earners.
+If you invest more than this into your pension(s) in any one tax year, the excess will be taxed at your marginal rate (Help?) (although this can be offset with any unused allowance from the previous three tax years).
+Subject to the annual allowance (Help?) limit, tax relief (Help?) is given on up to 100% of your annual earnings or up to £3,600 if your annual earnings are below this amount.

-- Taking taxable income from your pension changes your annual allowance to a of £4,000.
+- Taking taxable income from your pension changes your annual allowance to a money purchase annual allowance (Help?) of £4,000.

 - Information on taxation is based on our understanding of current UK legislation and practice.
 However, tax rules may change in the future and will depend on your individual circumstances.